heejin-yoon/heejin-yoon.github.io/index.md

 <div style="margin-bottom: 0.5em;margin-top: 0.5em;"></div>

 Welcome!
-I’m Heejin Yoon, a PhD candidate at the Wisconsin School of Business, University of Wisconsin–Madison.
+I’m Heejin Yoon, an Assistant Professor in the William Newman Department of Real Estate at the Zicklin School of Business, Baruch College, City University of New York.

 <div style="margin-bottom: 0.0em;margin-top: -0.5em;"></div>